April Fool's Day (1986 film): Critical response

 Paul Attanasio of The Washington Post wrote: "The suspense sequences are stylishly managed, and Walton has attractively cast the movie with a number of natural, if unexciting, actors.
 There is a suburban princess and a jock and a Junior Achievement type and so forth, none of which qualifies Bach for screenwriter of the year, but it's remarkable how effective even these elementary efforts at characterization are in the context of the film".
 Reviewing the film in The New York Times, Vincent Canby criticised the film's dialogue, its plot, where "nothing in the film is quite what it seems to be, not always intentionally" and the characters, for being "as interchangeable as the actors who play them".

 Writing for The Baltimore Sun, Lou Cedrone addressed the film's muted violence as a response to public criticism of the overt violence in Paramount's Friday the 13th films, and noted that, despite its marketing, he did not view it as a slasher film.
 The Dayton Journal Herald's Terry Lawson gave the film a three out of four-star rating, praising it as a "well-made and well-acted little enterprise [that] holds a surprise or two".
 Jeff Rietveld of the Santa Clarita Signal praised the film as "a slasher film for people who don't like slasher films", also commending the acting and direction.

 Jay Maeder of the New York Daily News gave the film a scathing review, awarding it zero stars and spoiling the film's surprise ending, writing that it "is so offensively witless that we take a real pleasure in giving it away".
 Joe Baltake of the Escondido Times-Advocate panned the film based on its sexual content, comparing it to the Friday the 13th series, adding that "none of the mayhem keeps its characters from putting the make on one another or even stopping to have sex.
 Some of the screams in the night here could imply either brutality or sexuality.
 April Fool's Day is a film that confuses the two".

 AllMovie noted that the film "has more rollercoaster thrills than most slasher flicks with five times the gore", writing: "Amid the glut of gory horror films that clogged the cable schedules and cineplexes in the wake of Halloween and Friday the 13th, April Fool's Day stands out as a fairly restrained exercise in the '80s teen slasher genre".
 Steve Barton of Dread Central wrote in 2008 that he considers the film "a modern horror classic".

-On the review aggregator website Rotten Tomatoes, April Fool's Day holds a 55% approval rating based on 22 critic reviews, with an average rating of 5.4/10.

-Because of their similarity, the film is often compared to Agatha Christie's 1939 novel, And Then There Were None.
+Critics also noted how the film borrows elements from Agatha Christie's 1939 novel, And Then There Were None and that this is openly acknowledged in the dialogue.